Disney Wants to Reduce Phone Use That Takes Away From Theme Park Experience

 One of the most common complaints right now about the experience at Disneyland and Walt Disney World is the need to be on your cell phone while in the park.
 Guests need to use their cell phones to make Lightning Lane reservations, to access theme park wait times, plus use mobile order or manage dining reservations.

 The leader of the Disney theme parks just acknowledged this issue and shared thoughts on how to balance this with the need for technology usage in the parks.
 Let’s get into the details, including how Disney looks at whether it is acceptable to increase required phone usage.
-Mickey Visit brings you the latest Disney news and planning resources, including the recent Disney World price increases and the new dining plan releasing next year.
+Mickey Visit brings you the latest Disney news and planning resources, including the recent Disney World price increases, the latest news this week, and the new dining plan releasing next year.
+Plus, the new rides opening this summer and other Disneyland additions.

 READ MORE – Rides Disney Almost Built But Didn’t (And Why They Never Happened)